 Symptoms like Chronic Fatigue Syndrome a.k.a.
 Myalgic Encephalomyelitis

 Work with your medical care team to determine the best course of action for you.
 Ask for second opinions if you aren't satisfied.
 Keep a diary, so they can understand what you're feeling and when.
 And remember this inconvenient truth: Doctors are still learning about the virus.
 So although they may not be able to help you, informing them about any long-lasting symptoms will eventually help the experts better understand COVID-19.

-As for yourself: To get through this pandemic at your healthiest, don't miss these 21 Subtle Signs You've Already Had COVID.
+As for yourself: To get through this pandemic at your healthiest, don't miss these 4 Things You Should Never Do Now, Warns Dr. Fauci.